 Successful demo at the Indian High Commission!

-Chained, beaten, whipped and exploited like slaves: The hidden horrors meted out to India’s temple elephants
+Chained, beaten, whipped and exploited like slaves: The hidden horrors meted out to India’s temple elephants (The Independent)

 There was an immediate response in 2 articles in The New Indian Express defending the treatment of the elephants and voicing worries that the protests might affect Kerala’s tourist industry – UK protest against elephant torture may affect tourism prospects in Kerala and Kerala Tourism Department to silence detractors with movies on elephant care and festivals.